pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/gsuite.md

     ![Step 2: Download IDP metadata](/images/docs/reference/service/saml-gsuite/gsuite-dialog-step-2.png)

-1. Give your SAML application a name such as _Pulumi Console_ and an optional description and logo, then click **Next**.
+1. Give your SAML application a name such as _Pulumi Service_ and an optional description and logo, then click **Next**.

     ![Step 3: Name the application](/images/docs/reference/service/saml-gsuite/gsuite-dialog-step-3.png)